Cape Canaveral Space Force Station: History

-Air Force proving ground
+Air Force Proving Ground

-On June 1, 1948, the United States Navy transferred the former Banana River Naval Air Station to the United States Air Force, with the Air Force renaming the facility the Joint Long Range Proving Ground (JLRPG) Base on June 10, 1949.
+On June 1, 1948, the United States Navy transferred the former Naval Air Station Banana River to the United States Air Force, with the Air Force renaming the facility the Joint Long Range Proving Ground (JLRPG) Base on June 10, 1949.
 On October 1, 1949, the Joint Long Range Proving Ground Base was transferred from the Air Materiel Command to the Air Force Division of the Joint Long Range Proving Ground.
-On May 17, 1950, the base was renamed the Long Range Proving Ground Base but three months later was renamed Patrick Air Force Base, in honor of Army Maj Gen Mason Patrick.
+On May 17, 1950, the base was renamed the Long Range Proving Ground Base but three months later was renamed Patrick Air Force Base, in honor of Major General Mason Patrick of the U.S. Army Air Corps.
 In 1951, the Air Force established the Air Force Missile Test Center.

 Early American sub-orbital rocket flights were achieved at Cape Canaveral in 1956.
 These flights occurred shortly after sub-orbital flights launched from White Sands Missile Range, such as the Viking 12 sounding rocket on February 4, 1955.

 Following the Soviet Union's successful Sputnik 1 (launched on October 4, 1957), the United States attempted its first launch of an artificial satellite from Cape Canaveral on December 6, 1957.
-However, the rocket carrying Vanguard TV3 exploded on the launch pad.
+However, the rocket carrying Vanguard TV-3 exploded on the launch pad.

 NASA was founded in 1958, and Air Force crews launched missiles for NASA from the Cape, known then as Cape Canaveral Missile Annex.
 Redstone, Jupiter, Pershing 1, Pershing 1a, Pershing II, Polaris, Thor, Atlas, Titan and Minuteman missiles were all tested from the site, the Thor becoming the basis for the expendable launch vehicle (ELV) Delta rocket, which launched Telstar 1 in July 1962.
 The row of Titan (LC-15, 16, 19, 20) and Atlas (LC-11, 12, 13, 14) launch pads along the coast came to be known as Missile Row in the 1960s.

 Project Mercury

 NASA's first crewed spaceflight program was prepared for launch from Canaveral by U.S. Air Force crews.
-Mercury's objectives were to place a crewed spacecraft in Earth orbit, investigate human performance and ability to function in space, and safely recover the astronaut and spacecraft.
-Suborbital flights were launched by derivatives of the Army's Redstone missile from LC-5; two such flights were made by Alan Shepard on May 5, 1961, and Gus Grissom on July 21.
+Mercury's objectives were to place a crewed spacecraft into Earth's orbit, investigate human performance and ability to function in space, and safely recover the astronaut and spacecraft.
+Suborbital flights were launched by derivatives of the Army's Redstone missile from LC-5; two such flights were manned by Alan Shepard on May 5, 1961, and Gus Grissom on July 21.
 Orbital flights were launched by derivatives of the Air Force's larger Atlas D missile from LC-14.
 The first American in orbit was John Glenn on February 20, 1962.
 Three more orbital flights followed through May 1963.

 Flight control for all Mercury missions was provided at the Mercury Control Center located at Canaveral near LC-14.